KaniBog/KaniBog-s-Portfolio/README.md

 - Hiring freezes everywhere
 - People with 10+ years of experience suddenly out of work

-I kept asking myself:
+And I wondered:

-> **“Are these just isolated incidents… or part of a bigger global pattern?”**
+> **“Is this normal?
+Are these just isolated incidents… or part of a bigger global pattern?”**

 So I decided to use SQL to uncover the truth.